infinitered/reactotron/packages/reactotron-core-client/README.md

 }
 ```

+### clear

+An instruction sent from the client to the server to clear the history on the server.

 ### state.action.complete

 Sent from the client to the server when an action is complete.
 It's up to you